StevenBlack/vocab/million-dollar-words.md

 ### Overton Window
-The Overton window is the range of policies politically acceptable to the mainstream population at a given time.[1]
-It is also known as the window of discourse.
+The Overton window is the range of policies politically acceptable to the mainstream population at a given time.
+Also known as the window of discourse.

 ### ovine